insarlab/MintPy/docs/README.md

   <img width="600" src="https://yunjunzhang.files.wordpress.com/2019/06/fernandinasendt128_poi.jpg">
 </p>

-Inside smallbaselineApp.py, it reads the unwrapped interferograms, references all of them to the same coherent pixel (reference point), calculates the phase closure and estimates the unwrapping errors (if it has been asked for), inverts the network of interferograms into time-series, calculates a parameter called "temporal coherence" which can be used to evaluate the quality of inversion, corrects local oscillator drift (for Envisat only), corrects stratified tropospheric delay (using global atmospheric models or phase-elevation-ratio approach), removes phase ramps (if it has been asked for), corrects DEM error,... and finally estimates the velocity.
+Inside smallbaselineApp.py, it reads the unwrapped interferograms, references all of them to the same coherent pixel (reference point), calculates the phase closure and estimates the unwrapping errors (if it has been asked for), inverts the network of interferograms into time-series, calculates the temporal coherence to evaluate the quality of inversion, corrects local oscillator drift (for Envisat only), corrects stratified tropospheric delay (using global atmospheric models or phase-elevation-ratio approach), removes phase ramps (if it has been asked for), corrects DEM error,... and finally estimates the velocity.

-Check **./pic** folder for auto-generated figures.
-More details about this test data are in [here](./demo_dataset.md).
+Configuration parameters for each step are initiated with default values in a customizable text file [**smallbaselineApp.cfg**](../mintpy/defaults/smallbaselineApp.cfg).
+Results are plotted in **./pic** folder.

-#### 2.1 Data visualization ####
+#### 2.2 Data visualization ####

 Below are some useful scripts for data information and visulization.